 During inflammation, endothelial cells upregulate adhesion proteins that mediate the trapping of immune cells which then extravasate across the barrier to reach sites of tissue damage or infection.
 The lymphatic system carries activated leukocytes back to the circulation for systemic immune protection.
 Physical damage to the vasculature triggers activation of the coagulation cascade to induce clot formation and minimize blood loss.
 Hypertension can result from multiple factors including endocrine and sympathetic nervous system dysfunction, kidney damage, and a loss of vascular stiffness.

 Gene Engineering Services

 Realize the potential of gene engineering by partnering with our experts.
-Engineer any cell type including T cells and iPSC with our non-viral TcBuster™ gene delivery system.
+Engineer any cell type including T cells, NK cells, and iPSC with our non-viral TcBuster™ gene delivery system.

 - TcBuster shortens the timeline and cost for engineering your cells.

 - TcBuster delivers larger cargo sizes compared to virus-based methods.